ChicagoHAI/CLEAR-evaluator/README.md

 - When using Azure, double-check that environment keys match your active subscription and that the deployment name aligns with the configured model.
 - Reports must contain a `report` column with combined FINDINGS and IMPRESSION text; missing sections degrade model performance.
 - CLEAR assumes the label schema `{0: negative, 1: positive, -1: unclear}`; normalize upstream data before ingestion to avoid misaligned metrics.

-## Additional Resources
-1. **CLEAR-Bench** (coming soon): our expert evaluation dataset, to be released on [PhysioNet](https://physionet.org/).
-2. **vLLM**: see the [official documentation](https://docs.vllm.ai/en/latest/) for deployment and performance tuning.
-3. **Responsible AI Use**: follow the [Responsible Use of MIMIC Data with Online Services like GPT](https://physionet.org/news/post/gpt-responsible-use) guidelines.
-We recommend the [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/ai-foundry/models/openai/) for secure commercial model access.

 ## Citation
 If you use CLEAR in academic work, please cite the original CLEAR paper linked above.